ivanlourencogomes/odsc-west-2025-vibe-coding-ivan-gomes/portfolio_prompt.md

-Build a portfolio page in HTML, CSS and JavaScript to showcase my work and skills.
+Build a portfolio page in one single HTML file, with internal CSS and JavaScript to showcase my work and skills.

 I want a dark theme, with black background and white text and some grey elements.